matrix-org/seshat/seshat-node/README.md

 Node.js bindings for the Matrix message database/indexer Seshat.

-## Instalation
+## Installation

 To install the bindings rust and yarn are needed:

-    $ yarn install
+    $ yarn && yarn run build-bundled

 The above command will compile all the necessary rust libraries, install javascript dependencies and build a node module.

+This will build a fully static version, with SQLCipher and OpenSSL statically built and linked by cargo.

+If you'd rather use SQLCipher from the system you can use `build` instead.

 After the command is done building the library can be used inside of node as usual:

 ```javascript
 const Seshat = require(".")